 All You Need to Know about Mid-Autumn Moon Festival

-The Mid-Autumn Festival is one of the most important traditional festivals observed in China.
-This festival, which is also known as the Moon Festival or the Harvest Moon Festival, occurs to worship the visible and bright full moon in the night sky.
+The Mid-Autumn Festival (Moon Festival, or Mooncake Festival) is one of the most important traditional festivals observed in China, occurs to worship the visible and bright full moon in the night sky.
 It is a precious time for family gatherings and includes many fascinating traditions, like worshiping the full moon and eating mooncakes.
-Today we will provide you with all the information you need to know about the Mid-Autumn Festival, from its origin to various time-honored traditions.
-Get an overall reading and the brilliant festival will capture your interest.
+Today we will provide you with all the information you need to know about the Moon Festival in China, from its origin to various time-honored traditions worth trying during your autumn China tour.

-Mid-Autumn Festival falls annually on the 15th day of the eighth month in the Chinese calendar and usually takes place in September or October.
+The Chinese Mid-Autumn Festival falls on October 6, 2025, the 15th day of the eighth month in the Chinese calendar usually takes place in September or October.

 Xi'an Night View during Moon FestivalNight View of the Moon Festival